UKeeeM/CS109-Project-/conclusion.md

 <b>Conclusions:</b>

-Natural Language Processing is very Difficult
+Natural Language Processing is difficult

 <b>1.)</b> It is very difficult to predict reddit comment's sucess using text based data, given that the vast majority of reddit comments will never be popular.